Hey cyclist!

 • an outer layer that protects against wind and rain.

-With this combination, the body stays dry and thermoregulated, even during the most intense workouts.
+With this combination, your body stays dry and thermoregulated, even during the most intense workouts.

 The 3-layer system: how does a cyclist dress in winter?

-The secret to cycling warm, while staying dry and comfortable, is the 3-layer system.
-This technique, inspired by mountain clothing, allows you to manage temperature, sweat, and protection from external elements intelligently.
-From the base layer to the windbreaker, each layer has a specific function: figuring out how to combine them is key to enjoying every ride even on the coldest days.
+The secret to keeping warm while staying dry and comfortable is the 3-layer system.
+This technique, inspired by mountain clothing, allows for intelligent management of temperature, sweat, and protection against external agents.
+From the base layer to the windbreaker, each layer has a specific function: learning how to combine them is key to enjoying every ride even on the coldest days.

-Underwear is the first and most important layer.
-It should transfer sweat outward to keep the skin dry.
-The ideal materials are polypropylene and merino wool, which provide excellent breathability and thermal comfort.
+Underwear is the first and most important level.
+It must transfer sweat outward to keep the skin dry.
+Ideal materials are polypropylene and merino wool, which provide excellent breathability and thermal comfort.

-This layer serves to retain body heat.
-Long-sleeve thermal shirts are perfect for this role.
-They should be snug yet comfortable, to avoid cold air pockets and maximize insulation.
+This layer helps retain body heat.
+Thermal long-sleeve shirts are perfect for this role.
+They should be snug but comfortable, to avoid cold air pockets and maximize insulation.

-3. Outer layer (Protection): against wind and rain
+3. The outer layer (Protection): against wind and rain

-This is the final barrier against weather elements.
+This is the final barrier against the weather.
 Winter cycling jackets and windproof/rainproof vests provide protection from wind, cold, and moisture.

 Technical membranes like Gore-Tex or similar offer the ideal combination of waterproofing and breathability.